 - Many patients may require short term behavioral health care during their active treatment period.

-- If your insurance company, benefits or network restriction changes and for each new benefit year, it is up to you to continue to make sure your insurance covers services at Stanford.
+- If your insurance company, benefits, or network restriction changes and for each new benefit year, you are encouraged to continue to make sure your insurance covers services at Stanford Health Care.

-- Our financial counselors and benefits specialists can help you to understand your insurance coverage as it pertains to seeking behavioral health care services at Stanford.
+- Our financial counselors and benefits specialists can help you to understand your insurance coverage as it pertains to seeking behavioral health care services at Stanford Health Care.